 Harlequin ladybird, Asian ladybird, Asian ladybeetle

-The Harlequin ladybird, also known as the Asian ladybird or Asian ladybeetle, is a fascinating species that can be observed in and around Summerville, South Carolina.
-Scientifically classified as Harmonia axyridis, this beetle is known for its striking appearance and beneficial role in the ecosystem.
-The Harlequin ladybird exhibits a range of colors and patterns, often featuring a distinctive orange or red body adorned with black spots.
-This variability not only makes them visually appealing but also helps them adapt to different environments.
+The Harlequin ladybird, also known as the Asian ladybird or Asian ladybeetle, is a fascinating species that can be spotted around Summerville, South Carolina.
+Scientifically classified as Harmonia axyridis, this beetle is recognized for its vibrant appearance and adaptability to various environments.
+The Harlequin ladybird exhibits a range of color variations, typically showcasing a mix of orange, red, and black, with distinct spots that can vary in number and size.
+These striking patterns make them easily identifiable among other ladybird species.

 ID4989904